 Attaining anything of value places demands upon a person

 Becoming a musician, doctor, or teacher (or any other artist or expert) requires time, effort, money, and training.
-Forming a diamond also takes a lot of time and tons of pressure, but it is these very sacrifices and stresses that make the professions and gems so precious.
+Forming a diamond also takes time and tons of pressure, but it is these very sacrifices and stresses that make the professions and gems so precious.

 Both the person learning the new behaviors and the coal changing to diamonds, willingly (or naturally) make an exchange.
 They allow the sacrifices and surrender to the pressures to become someone or something more valuable.